Driving Home for Christmas

 Use a SatNav.
 When you are faced with a queue of traffic on the motorway, getting off at the next junction could be the best option.
 If this is a decision you make, you might need that annoying voice guiding you in the right direction.
 Having your audio system set to deliver the latest traffic reports is also a good idea, this could be the difference between avoiding traffic and getting stuck for hours.

-On the subject of audio systems, listening to music can be a great way of keeping stress at bay.
+On the subject of audio systems, I am a big fan of music when driving.
 The effect that music can have on your mood is well known and it is a great way of keeping stress at bay.
 Christmas songs are not for everybody but whatever music makes you feel good is well worth listening to.

 However you plan your journey home this Christmas, try and keep as calm as you can.
 Being stressed leads to rash decisions and these are not always the best decisions you can make.
 Enjoy the journey and always drive safely.